-Your budget should provide a detailed breakdown of your expected expenditure and should allow the review panel to assess whether your costs are reasonable.
-Justification must be given for any individual item over $1000 and full details must be given for any section of the budget that takes up a significant portion of the CLP award.
-For example it is not enough to only put transport costs = $5000, a detailed breakdown of this figure must be given detailing how much of this will be spent on fuel, vehicle hire, bus tickets etc.
+Your budget must provide a detailed breakdown of your expected expenditure and should allow the review panel to assess whether your costs are reasonable.
+Justification must be given for any individual item over $1,000 and full details must be given for any section of the budget that takes up a significant portion of the CLP award.
+For example, it is not enough to only put transport costs = $5,000; an itemised breakdown of this figure must be given, detailing how much of this will be spent on fuel, vehicle hire, bus tickets etc.

 When is the application deadline?

 For the current call, the application deadline is 10 October, 2021

 .
 Applicants are strongly encouraged to submit a draft of their proposal to a CLP Alumni Reviewer or CLP staff member (email@example.com